hakanonal/minibar/README.md

 - All my got.
 This ia big milestone for me to celebrate.
 I have created a network that validation acuracy is more than 0.95.
 And there is lot's of them. https://app.wandb.ai/hakanonal/minibar/reports/The-Result-of-The-Simple-CNN-Clasification--VmlldzoxNzQ3Mjk
 - What's Next?
 - Ok let's check this model with test data.
     - since we did not save any of these sweep runs. (because model is too big and I do not want to loose time to upload all of them.)
+I had to start a single run with best hyperparameters and capture the model.
+    - Meahwhile I have  written a [test.py(test.py) script that can you can evaluate the never seen test data.
+I am waiting the single run to finish.